-• Continue regular troop meetings implementing the girl-led plans.

-• Participate in the Girl Scout Cookie Program.
-It's a great way to earn money and develop financial skills.

-~ Each troop must have an approved, trained, and registered troop cookie manager

-• Register for summer camp!
-There are lots of ways girls experience the fun of camp including: day and resident camp (girls attend alone with a buddy, or with their troop).

-• Participate in Girl Scout World Thinking Day on February 22.
+- Continue regular troop meetings implementing the girlled plans. - Participate in the Girl Scout Cookie Program.
+It's a great way to earn money and develop financial skills. - Each troop must have an approved, trained, and registered troop cookie manager. - Host your 2nd parent/caregiver meeting to discuss cookie program goals and expectations. - Register for Summer Camp!
+There are lots of ways girls experience the fun of camp including: day and overnight camp (girls attend alone with a buddy, or with their troop). - Participate in Girl Scout World Thinking Day on February 22.
 Girls honor our sister Girl Guides and Girl Scouts by taking time to give thanks for their international friendships and remember that GSUSA is a part of a global community.
-Visit girlscouts.org/worldthinkingday.
+Patch requirements available in the Volunteer Toolkit.